Tasmania cricket team: Tasmanian Tigers era

 Tasmanian batsman Michael Dighton, who played an important role in the team's rise to prominence in the early 21st century.

-A reshuffle in the administration and organisation of the TCA in 1991 did not have an immediate effect, but the mid-1990s brought a more professional approach, and the state's side re-branded as the Tasmanian Tigers, and with a new headquarters in the renovated Bellerive Oval, the state finally started to achieve more regular success.
-The side surged to the final for the first time in 1993–94, only to lose to New South Wales, but showed they were capable of successes at first class level.
+A reshuffle in the administration and organisation of the TCA in 1991 did not have an immediate effect, but the mid-1990s brought a more professional approach, and the state's team re-branded as the Tasmanian Tigers, and with a new headquarters in the renovated Bellerive Oval, the state finally started to achieve more regular success.
+The team surged to the final for the first time in 1993–94, only to lose to New South Wales, but showed they were capable of successes at first class level.
 The 1997–98 season saw the Tigers qualify for the final off the back off a remarkable six straight victories, and they were desperately unlucky not to win the competition after such dominance.

 In the late 1990s Tasmania continued to produce top level cricketers.
-Players such as Jamie Cox, Dene Hills, Shaun Young and Michael Di Venuto became stars of the state side, and can all be considered unlucky not to have found a place in the Australian side.
+Players such as Jamie Cox, Dene Hills, Shaun Young and Michael Di Venuto became stars of the state team, and can all be considered unlucky not to have found a place in the Australian team.